Introduction Guide to UiL OTS Labs

 - Project folders are only accessible by members of that folder.
 Project folders are the best way to work together with other people on the same experiment.

-- The data exchange folder is a great way to share data with other lab users.
+- The data exchange folder is a way to quickly and temporarily share data with other lab users or with lab support.

-All files in this data exchange folder older than one week will be automatically removed.
+All files in this data exchange folder older than 14 will be automatically removed!

 - In order to use the lab or equipment, you need to make a reservation.
 Please register for the reservation system if you plan to do so. (note that reservations for K.03A and K.11 are done through the babylab system, contact Maartje de Klerkfor more information if you need to reserve these rooms).